This post is part of the Building a Scraper that scales series.

 A sidenote on Bayesian statistics

 For the longest time I’ve been a fan of Bayesian statistics.
 Being able to explicitly encode your modelling assumptions in the form of priors, as well as being very deliberate in reconstructing the data generating process of the phenomenon you’re modelling.
 You can visually verify how well your model is generalizing by doing what is called a posterior predictive check.
 The computational aspects of MCMC sampling also appeals to the nerd in me, while the convergence of your sampler gives indications about how well-informed a hypothesis you have for your data generating process.
 An ill-formulated model will simply not converge, unlike a number of other approaches which would always give a solution and then you’re left to figure out if you’re overfitting or underfitting.
 Then there is the fact that you are always able to work with distributions of your phenomenon of interest rather than relying solely on point estimates like we would in most other methods.
 There’s a number of fascinating things that are possible with these posterior distributions, which include bayesian decision making.
-I will link to a great discussion on the subject by Thomas Wiecki on the subject here where we can see how to use our models to directly show the impact of uncertainy on real business metrics rather than arcane statistical metrics such as mean squared error, f1 score and the like which don’t hold any real business meaning.
+I will link to a great discussion on the subject by Thomas Wiecki on the subject here where we can see how to use our models to directly show the impact of uncertainty on real business metrics rather than arcane statistical metrics such as mean squared error, f1 score and the like which don’t hold any real business meaning.

 Naturally, I have my bias for these methods and using these models bring their own challenges.
 In some cases, traditional machine learning approaches would give better performance without sacrificing interpretability and help you reach a conclusion faster than using these bespoke modelling approaches.
-Nonetheless, I was on the lookout for an opportunity to find a dataset where I could exploit the natural hierarchical structure of data in a hierarchical modelling or the flexiblity of Gaussian process modelling to capture the intricaties of non-linear processes.
+Nonetheless, I was on the lookout for an opportunity to find a dataset where I could exploit the natural hierarchical structure of data in a hierarchical modelling or the flexibility of Gaussian process modelling to capture the intricaties of non-linear processes.
 The link shows the distinction between modelling the same problem as a regression vs using a gaussian process smoothing model.

 Revisiting the implementation once again